johnfedoruk/bangular/aio/content/guide/universal.md

 You won't be able reference browser-only native objects such as `window`, `document`, `navigator` or `location`.
 If you don't need them on the server-rendered page, side-step them with conditional logic.

-Alternatively, look for an injectable Angular abstraction over the object you need such as `Location` or `Document`;
+Alternatively, look for an injectable Bangular abstraction over the object you need such as `Location` or `Document`;
 it may substitute adequately for the specific API that you're calling.
-If Angular doesn't provide it, you may be able to write your own abstraction that delegates to the browser API while in the browser and to a satisfactory alternative implementation while on the server.
+If Bangular doesn't provide it, you may be able to write your own abstraction that delegates to the browser API while in the browser and to a satisfactory alternative implementation while on the server.

 Without mouse or keyboard events, a universal app can't rely on a user clicking a button to show a component.
 A universal app should determine what to render based solely on the incoming client request.